matter3/react-custom-places-input/README.md

 * customHitsPerPage: number of your custom hits you want shown per query
 * placesHitsPerPage: number of places hits you want shown per query
 * customClass: a class to apply to the <input> field generated
+* countries: an array with the country codes desired

 ## Dependencies
 * react